 Injuries caused by electrocution are gruesome and most are fatal.
 The severity of the injuries will depend on where the monkey touched the transformer and whether or not they were thrown off of it.
 If the monkey is stuck on the wires or transformer because their muscles have contracted and they cannot let go, the injuries will be more severe and almost always fatal.
 Injuries range from deep burns to the hands, feet and tail, to all-over burns to the entire face and body to fatal injuries to internal organs.
 In the case where the monkey also caught on fire, burns are even more severe.

 Most of our surviving electrical burn victims are infant howlers between the ages of newborn to 6 months.
 The reason they survive the initial electrocution is because they are holding onto their mothers.
 The mother absorbs most of the electrical current and the babies usually only have burns on their hands, tail and any other body part in direct contact with their mother.
 Some are lucky enough to have only minor burns.
-We are always amazed at how well infant howlers are able to adapt with their disabilities.

 Another side effect of development is wildlife being struck by cars.
 Wider roads in the Nosara area has resulted in complete loss of natural tree crossings along the main road, route 160.
 In order to assist arboreal wildlife, Refuge for Wildlife, MOPT and ICE has installed several rope bridges to help wildlife cross the road safely.
 Sadly, wildlife is still resorting to crossing on the ground and risking being hit by cars.